NeilJain56/website/content/featured/Photos/index.md

 showInProjects: false
 ---

-This is a photos app done as an Adroid app and as a desktop application and it does some magic.
+This project helps users store, tag, and search for images.
+The project is available both as an Android app and as a desktop application.
+Both were made using Java and come complete with javadocs and coherent modular code.